Zalo-MiniApp/zaui-coffee/README.md

    zmp deploy
    ```

-1. Scan the QR code using Zalo to preview your mini program.
+1. Scan the QR code using Zalo to preview your mini app.

 ## Usage: